 Long-term housing plans

 The University has committed to housing 70% of graduate students.
 Lakeside Apartment Complex is a new development on campus that will open in the 2014-2015 school year.
 The GSG can confirm that Butler and Stanworth Apartments will close permanently following the opening of the new Lakeside complex.
 The transition to Lakeside will begin in phases as soon as buildings are available.
-The current prediction is that the first buildings will open in December-January and the last buildings will be available in March.
-This schedule may change if construction is delayed further.
+The University has not yet provided a definite date when buildings will be available.

 All students moving to Lakeside will be able to select a moving date in a four week range.
-Students who are taking their general exams during their moving period will be able to contact the housing office for an extension.
-Students who are currently living in Butler and who are not successful in the 2015 housing lottery will be able to remain until the end of June 2015.
+Students who are taking their general exams or have other conflicts during their moving period will be able to contact the housing office for an extension.
+Students who are currently living in Butler or Stanworth and who are not successful in the 2015 housing lottery will be able to remain until the end of June 2015.
 Students that postpone their move to Lakeside may receive reduced moving assistance.
-Residents of Stanworth will have to move within their moving period due to the scheduled demolition and redevelopment project.

 You can access the Housing Draw website by following this link.